golang/dep/README.md

 $ brew upgrade dep
 ```

-To start managing dependencies using dep, run the following from your project root directory:
+To start managing dependencies using dep, run the following from your project's root directory:

 ```sh
 $ dep init